zachjob/bitmaker/README.md

 + A `name`
 + A `votes` count

 **NOTE:** If you're observant, you may have noticed that the ids look a little different than what you're used to seeing.
 That's because the server uses MongoDB as a database instead of Postgres or SQLite like normal, and the ids are [hex strings](https://en.wikipedia.org/wiki/Hexadecimal) instead of numbers.
-Don't stress out about this, to the frontend, **it doesn't actually matter** what technology the server is using, it not going to change how we interact with the server, except that our ids will be `Strings` instead `Numbers`.
+Don't stress out about this, to the frontend, **it doesn't actually matter** what technology the server is using, it's not going to change how we interact with the server, except that our ids will be `Strings` instead of `Numbers`.

 Ok, so we can make a `GET` request to our server and get a bunch of data back, but what do we do with this data?

-### TODO
+### Your TODO
 1. In the `election.js` file, build an AJAX request that makes a `GET` request to the root path, and expects a JSON response.
   + *Make sure you're making this request within your `$(document).ready` block*
 1. Add a `<ul>` to your `index.html` file, with an id.
 This is what we'll attach our data to.